 17Mission Outreach Opportunities:

-- Collect Food for the Food Pantry and contact Kathy Miller to have it picked up
+- Collect Food for the Food Pantry and bring it to church to put in the Food Pantry basket.

 - Cook for the Veterans Dinner and contact Candy Lively about helping.

 - Cook a casserole (or more!) for Hospitality Monday Night Meals.
-Contact Kelly Miller for the pan and find a copy of the recipe here.
+Find a copy of the recipe here.

 - Assemble Brown Bag Breakfasts for the Hospitality Center and contact Kathy Miller to have them picked up.